Pathoschild/smapi-mod-dump/source/Farm Cave Spawns More Tree Fruit/README.md

 5. `EarlyFarmCave`: if true, will spawn even before the cutscene is seen.
 5. `UseModCaves`: if true, will spawn fruit in caves added by mods, if they're registered with this mod.
 6. `UseMineCave`: if true, will spawn fruit in the mine cave entrances as well (if `MaxDailySpawns` is not hit.)
+6. `UseVanillaFruitOnly`: use only the six tree fruit that will appear in the fruit bat cave in vanilla.
+(Yes, this will exlude mangos and bananas.)
 7. `SeasonalOnly`: limits to just the fruits that are in-season.
 After all, those bats have to be getting the fruit from somewhere, right?
 8. `AllowAnyTreeProduct`: if true, allows any product found for any fruit tree to be spawned.
 If false, will only spawn items that are categorized as fruit in the game.
 9. `EdiblesOnly`: If true, will only spawn items with a positive value for edibility.
 Do note that this field is not always perfect; some items that do not seem like they should be edible have positive values for edibility.
 10. `NoBananasBeforeShrine`: there's an objective in vanilla that requires getting a hold of a banana, which is typically quite hard to do.
 To avoid trivializing that objective, this setting will prevent bananas from spawning until that objective is complete.
 11. `PriceCap`: Caps the value of the fruit that can be spawned.

-The console command `list_fruits` will tell you which tree fruits are available for spawning.
+The console command `av.fcs.list_fruits` will tell you which tree fruits are available for spawning.

 **Denylist**: Don't want this mod to spawn *your* fruit?
 If you use Content Patcher to add an entry to `Mods/atravita_FarmCaveSpawn_denylist` that looks like